Why Internal Pelvic?

-Just like muscles and ligaments throughout the body, structures within the pelvic bowl can become tight, weak, tense, or imbalanced due to stress, injury, trauma, childbirth, disassociation, neglect, emotional or energetic congestion, generational trauma (epigenetics), etc.
+Just like muscles and ligaments throughout the body, structures within the pelvic bowl can become tight, weak, tense, or imbalanced due to stress, injury, trauma, childbirth, emotional disassociation, structural misalignment, etc.

 - increase awareness and activation in the pelvic floor

 - resolve broader misalignments in the body caused by pelvic tension